 Rustic Ridge Winery (1-2 hours) Seasonal

 Producers of sweet to dry and semi-dry white and red wines, Rustic Ridge Winery offers a varied selection of wines through its partnership with a well-established vineyard from the Finger Lakes.
-Visit for a tasting and take in the country setting, splendid views and occasional sounds of music and wood fired pizzas on the weekends.
+Visit for a tasting and take in the country setting, splendid views and occasional music sounds, and wood-fired pizzas on the weekends.

 Pail Shop Vineyards (1-2 hours) Seasonal